SM-dot/Thinker/README.md

 # Thinker - LeetCode Problem Solutions

 Welcome to the Thinker repository!
 This repository contains my solutions to various LeetCode problems in Java, C++ and Python.
-Each problem is explained step by step easily (pure simple easy to follow no fancy stuff), making it a valuable resource for learning and improving your problem-solving skills in Java.
+Each problem is explained step by step easily (pure simple easy to follow no fancy stuff), making it a valuable resource for learning and improving your problem-solving skills in Python.

 ## Table of Contents